cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 there is no point to repeat that, we may just point to it and improve that tutorial where needed instead.

-5. The images in <https://mpitutorial.com/tutorials/> seem much better when it comes to for example scatter.
-Your task is to create better images for all examples.

-6. Convert the parallel rank program from
+5. Convert the parallel rank program from
     <https://mpitutorial.com/tutorials/performing-parallel-rank-with-mpi/>
     to mpi4py.
 Write a tutorial for it.

-7. Develop tutorials that showcase multiple communicators and groups.
+6. Develop tutorials that showcase multiple communicators and groups.
     See
     <https://mpitutorial.com/tutorials/introduction-to-groups-and-communicators/>

-8. Complete the count example while adding a broadcast to it to communicate the parameters.
+7. Complete the count example while adding a broadcast to it to communicate the parameters.
 Provide a modified tutorial.

-9. Test out the machinefile, host, and rankfile section.
+8. Test out the machinefile, host, and rankfile section.
 Improve if needed.

 # Acknowledgements